IIIristraM/sagun/README.md

 #### 1. Basics

-Services are primary containers for your business logic, they are represented by classes which are inherited from base `Service` class.
+Services are primary containers for your business logic, they are represented by classes, which are inherited from base `Service` class.

 ```ts
 class Service<TRunArgs extends any[] = [], TRes = void> {